pciet/wichess/README.md

 The Gorilla WebSocket package is in vendor/github.com/gorilla/websocket.

-The PQ package is in vendor/github.com/lib/pq.

-The golang.org/x/crypto package is in vendor/golang.org/x/crypto.
+A subset of the golang.org/x/crypto package is in vendor/golang.org/x/crypto.

-Part of the knight piece was copied from a set of chess piece design files.
+The knight piece was copied from a set of chess piece design files.
 Credit, copyright notice, and the license are in img/knight.inc.

 ## Status

 Wisconsin Chess is a work in progress.

-In 2018 a first version was completed which I'm calling v0.1 (there's a git tag for it), and now I'm a few months into making v0.2 with improvements in every aspect of the game and source code.

-The intention of v0.2 is a stable program that I'll be able to sell as a complete bundle on a separate website.
-It will be fun, valuable, and deliver the promises above, and I want it to be the start for great future updates leading to a version 1.

-If you would like to support this project with money then buying it will be the best way, but for now please consider purchasing music I recorded for the game, at [matthewjuran.bandcamp.com](https://matthewjuran.bandcamp.com).
+It was inspired by one of the ideas I researched after quitting my tech job to persue solo entrepreneurship in spring 2014.
+Coding began partway through 2017 and a first version was completed by the start of 2018 (see the v0.1 git tag), but the project was shelved then.

+During 2020 I've had the opportunity to work on it again.
+Version 0.2 is a massive improvement and is currently in an alpha state as I continue to make it more fun, unbreakable, and valuable.

+Shortly I will have to shelve the project again because of lack of funds.
+If you or someone you know is interested in a funding partnership for this project I'd be happy to discuss such business details, or if you would like to freely contribute a small amount of money then buying my music at [matthewjuran.bandcamp.com](https://matthewjuran.bandcamp.com) is the best way to do that.

-If you play Wisconsin Chess and find a mistake or think something should be better then any report is definitely appreciated.
+If you play Wisconsin Chess and find a mistake or think something should be better then any report is appreciated.
 Please [open an issue](https://github.com/pciet/wichess/issues) on GitHub for your feedback, and thanks.

-Matt